General and Efficient Steering of Diffusion Models: Full Guidance Window Ablation

 \section{Full Guidance Window Ablation}

-We investigate when guidance should be applied during the diffusion sampling process.
-While RFM directions are trained at a specific noise level, it is unclear whether guidance should be applied only at that noise level or across a broader range of timesteps.
+We test how the RFM guidance window affects generation.
+Although each RFM direction is trained at one reference noise level, sampling can apply the same direction over a wider range of timesteps.

-\cref{fig:ablation_timing} presents a comprehensive timing window ablation with \emph{RFM-only} guidance.
-We find that early-stage steering is non-consequential: steering in the second half (steps 50--99) achieves 90.2\% accuracy, only 4.1\% below full guidance, while steering in the first half (steps 0--49) achieves only 24.2\%, barely above random.
-Notably, steering only near where the RFM activations are trained yields just 13.4\% accuracy, essentially random, demonstrating that the guidance effect must accumulate over multiple timesteps.
-There is a clear monotonic relationship between the number of guided steps and final accuracy: 10 steps yields 35.2\%, 20 steps yields 60.8\%, 30 steps yields 75.6\%, and 50 steps yields 90.2\%.
+\cref{fig:ablation_timing} presents a timing-window ablation with \textbf{RFM-only} guidance on CIFAR-10 with 256 samples per class.
+Steering in the second half (steps 50--99) reaches 90.2\% accuracy, close to the full-window result, whereas steering in the first half (steps 0--49) reaches 24.2\%.
+Steering only near the RFM training noise level gives 13.4\% accuracy.
+Accuracy increases as the late guidance window grows: 10 steps gives 35.2\%, 20 steps gives 60.8\%, 30 steps gives 75.6\%, and 50 steps gives 90.2\%.